 Through combining these insights, marketers are able to build a clear picture of not only the effectiveness of their actions but also take steps to engage further with those who have opened and viewed the design.
 As an example, if a design has been experienced with only a fish tank view, a cardboard headset can be offered to have sent as a gesture to deliver an even better experience.

 Integrating VR into business practices can deliver a particularly compelling combination of experiences – those that are both novel and practical.
 By experimenting with different applications, tracking results and adding intelligent and strategic calls to action, VR can very quickly go beyond being a novelty and be a key tool for driving business.
-To find out more about adding VR to your business, download our whitepaper which outlines the best implementations to drive VR ROI.
+To find out more about creating VR lead generation for your to your business, sign up for our FREE 5-day email course to learn how VR can enhance your business workflow.
 And when you’re ready to try your own VR design, sign up for Yulio Free – get access to everything you need to create a VR experience.
 The program never expires, and you don’t need a credit card to sign up.